beetaone/module-data-converter/README.md

 | FROM_TYPE             | string | Input type                     |
 | TO_TYPE               | string | Output type                    |

-### Set by the weeve Agent on the edge-node
+### Set by the beetaone Agent on the edge-node

-There are 5 module variables that are required by each module to correctly function within weeve ecosystem.
+There are 5 module variables that are required by each module to correctly function within beetaone ecosystem.
 In development, these variables can overridden for testing purposes.
-In production, these variables are set by weeve Agent.
+In production, these variables are set by beetaone Agent.

 | Environment Variables | type   | Description                                                                                          |
 | --------------------- | ------ | ---------------------------------------------------------------------------------------------------- |